darchumsone-collab/DecoScan/README.md

 ---
 # DecoScan
-DecoScan by Darchums AI is an offline-first Android app that uses CameraX and TensorFlow Lite to detect waste materials like plastic, glass, paper, and metal.
-It tracks eco impact, works without internet, and enhances insights with AI when online for smarter disposal.
+DecoScan by Darchums AI is an offline-first Android app that uses CameraX and TensorFlow Lite to detect waste materials like plastic, glass, paper, wood, fabric,  ceramic, stone and metal.
+It tracks eco impact, works without internet, and enhances insights with Gemini AI when online for smarter disposal.